smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 > Gives a JSON object containing a request for a choice (to move or
 > switch).
 To assist in your decision, `REQUEST.active` has information
 > about your active Pokémon, and `REQUEST.side` has information about your
-> your team as a whole. `REQUEST.rqid` is an optional request ID (see
+> your team as a whole.
+If a switch is required, `REQUEST.forcedSwitch` will
-> "Sending decisions" for details).
+> contain your options.
+If a Team Preview decision is required,
+> `REQUEST.teamPreview` will be true.
+If no decision is expected,
+> `REQUEST.wait` will be set.

 `|inactive|MESSAGE` or `|inactiveoff|MESSAGE`